-These stories are read out loud in cross talk events; not by the storytellers themselves but by members of the audience.
+These stories are read out loud in Cross Talk events; not by the migrants themselves but by stakeholders and vice versa.
 On the one hand, such public readings put level telling field principles into practice, paying attention to experiences and perspectives that might otherwise go unheard.
 On the other hand, the public reading of someone else’s story creates a confrontation between one's own experience and that of the other person.
 This change of perspective can lead to recognition and acknowledgement which are needed to focus on what we all have in common.

 Exchanging stories creates the right atmosphere to develop the conditions for a fair dialogue on migration which meets three conditions: a commitment to a democratic worldview grounded in human rights and a human development paradigm; adhering to commonly accepted standards for evaluating claims, opinions, and arguments; and sincerity, i.e. a serious commitment to debate as a democratic means of opinion-building and decision-making.

 The methodology of Cross Talk is highly indebted to previous experiences gained in other projects: the RE-InVEST project where a broad and useful critical methodology is designed; the REGAL project where the successful use of narratives is demonstrated; and especially the inspiring work of Fiona Whelan who developed a socially engaged and public participatory art-project in Dublin.

 This online manual helps NGOs to understand the Cross Talk method and how to implement it.